Mississippi Delta Community College

 Community college in Moorhead, Mississippi, U.S.

 Mississippi Delta Community College is a public community college serving the Mississippi Delta region with its main campus in Moorhead, Mississippi.
 It also offers courses at locations in Greenville, Greenwood, and Indianola.
 Its mascot is the Trojan warrior.
 It has an enrollment of 3,491 students.

 History

 Originally called Sunflower Junior College, the college was formed in conjunction with Sunflower County Agricultural High School in 1927.
 With its first freshman class enrolling that September, the college became a fully accredited junior college by the Accrediting Commission of the Senior Colleges of Mississippi in April 1928.
 The name was changed to Mississippi Delta Junior College in 1960 and to Mississippi Delta Community College in 1989.

 Service area

 The official service area of the college includes Bolivar, Humphreys, Issaquena, Leflore, Sharkey, Sunflower, and Washington counties.
 Coahoma County was originally in the college's service area, but the Mississippi Legislature removed it effective July 1, 1995, and it is now served by the Coahoma Community College.

 Main campus

-The main campus is located in Moorhead, Mississippi.
+The majority of the main campus is in the Moorhead city limits.
+Some parts are in unincorporated areas.